Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 ## Disclaimer

-This Script was oringinally written by a colleague of mine, and I had beta tested it.
+This Script was originally written by a colleague of mine, and I had beta tested it.

-Through our tests, we found ways to optimize this script to be the best it can be in this Macro environement.
+Through our tests, we found ways to optimize this script to be the best it can be in this Macro environment.

-Defininitley a Co-Authored Script, details below :smiley:
+Definitely a Co-Authored Script, details below :smiley:

 ## Inspiration